Are you an adviser? Go to Unbiased Pro

 How do I contribute to my pension via my limited company?

-1. You can make pension contributions from pre-taxed company income and, as employer contributions are classified as 'allowable expenses', your business will receive tax relief, saving in corporation tax.
+You can make pension contributions from pre-taxed company income.
+As employer contributions are classified as 'allowable expenses,' your business will receive tax relief, reducing your corporation tax bill

-1. Company director pension contributions are an allowable business expense providing the employer contributions passes the 'wholly and exclusively' test, meaning that HMRC deems the employer pension contribution to be wholly and exclusively for the employer's trade or profession.
+Company director pension contributions are an allowable business expense if employer contributions pass the 'wholly and exclusively' test, meaning that HMRC deems the employer pension contribution wholly and exclusively for the employer's trade or profession.

-• HMRC will want to establish whether the level of total remuneration – salary, dividends, bonuses, benefits in kind, pension contributions etc – is commercially 'reasonable' for the work being done.
+HMRC will want to establish if the total remuneration level – salary, dividends, bonuses, benefits in kind, and pension contributions, etc is commercially 'reasonable' for the work being done.

-• Where the individual is a sole company director and the main generator of the company's income, the contribution is unlikely to fail this test, but always check with an accountant that specialises in small businesses.
+Where the individual is the sole company director and main generator of the company's income, the contribution is unlikely to fail this test, but check with an accountant who specialises in small businesses

 • Checking that pension contributions aren't more than the company's annual profits.
 So, if your company turns a profit of £20,000 in a tax year, £20,000 will likely be the maximum the company can contribute to your pension for that year.

-• If you employ staff, ensure you're making similar pension contributions to others in your company who are doing work of similar value.
+• If you employ staff, ensure you're making similar pension contributions to others in your company doing work of a similar value.

 What are the other tax-efficient ways to employ cash as a company director?